-Form 58-101F1 Corporate Governance Matters cadian Timber Cor overnance Practic • is an independent Director.
+Form 58-101F1 Corporate Governance Matters cadian Timber Cor Governance Practic is an independent Director.
 If the Board has a chair or lead Director who is an independent Director, disclose the identity of the independent chair or lead Director, and describe his or her role and responsibilities.
-If the Board has neither a chair that is independent nor a lead Director that is independent, describe what the Board does to provide leadership for its independent Directors. currently not an ind David Mann is the described above.
-The lead Director Chair, including, we between the Boa Corporation, pro- discussions between management, more provided to the ensuring that the opportunities to management pressure. rd and senior may comoting open when the Direct vieen the Direct nitoring the adequal Directors by senindependent Direct discuss issues as described above. is independent, as ey functions of the acting as a liaison anagement of the and constructive ors and senior macy of materials nior management, ors have adequate without senior over in camera (g) Disclose the attendance record of each Director for all Board meetings held since the beginning of the Corporation's most recently completed financial year. following table pro eld in 2014.
-The ace of Directors at a 2014: imanciai year.
+If the Board has neither a chair that is independent nor a lead Director that is independent, describe what the Board does to provide leadership for its independent Directors. currently not an inc David Mann is the described above.
+The lead Director Chair, including, between the Boa Corporation, pre discussions between management, mo provided to the ensuring that the opportunities to management pres ween the Direct nitoring the adequal Directors by se- independent Direct as described above. is independent, as ey functions of the acting as a liaison anagement of the and constructive for and senior dacy of materials mior management, for have adequate without senior over in camera (g) Disclose the attendance record of each Director for all Board meetings held since the beginning of the Corporation's most recently completed following table pr Board meetings he rovides the attendar ttee meetings held in nce of Directors at financial year.
 Director Board Meetings Attended Committee Meetings Attended J.W.
 Bud Bird, O.C.
-4 of 4 Audit: 4 of 4 CNCG: 2 of 2 Reid Carter 4 of 4 N/A David Mann 4 of 4 Audit: 4 of 4 CNCG: 2 of 2 Samuel J.B.
-Pollock 4 of 4 N/A Saul Shulman 4 of 4 Audit: 4 of 4 CNCG: 2 of 2 2.
+5 of 5 Audit: 4 of 4 CNCG: 2 of 2 Mark Bishop (1) 4 of 5 Audit: 3 of 4 CNCG: 1 of 2 Phillip Brown (1) 4 of 5 Audit: 3 of 4 CNCG: 1 of 2 Reid Carter 5 of 5 Audit: 4 of 4 CNCG: 2 of 2 David Mann 5 of 5 Audit: 4 of 4 CNCG: 2 of 2 Saul Shulman 5 of 5 Audit: 4 of 4 CNCG: 2 of 2 Benjamin Vaughan (1) 4 of 5 N/A (1) Messrs Bishop, Br April 29, 2015, they meeting held on Febr own and Vaughan were owere not board Directors ruary 10, 2015. elected Directors on for the first Board 2.
 Board Mandate Disclose the text of the Board's written mandate.
 If the Board does not have a written mandate, describe how the Board delineates its role and responsibilities.
-The Board mand Circular as Append attached to this
+The Board mand Circular as Appen late can be found dix A. attached to this